-- Having a prior experience of neglect, physical and/or sexual abuse; - Lack of a safe/stable home environment, now or in the past (domestic abuse or parental substance misuse, mental health issues or criminality, for example); - Recent bereavement or loss; - Social isolation or social difficulties; - Absence of a safe environment to explore sexuality; - Economic vulnerability; - Homelessness or insecure accommodation status: - Connections with other children and young people who are being sexually exploited;

-- Family members or other connections involved in adult sex work; - Having a physical or learning disability; - Being in care (particularly those in residential care and those with interrupted care histories); and - Sexual identity. - More information can be found in: Child sexual exploitation: Definition and a guide for practitioners (DfE 2017)
+cvii.
+Having a prior experience of neglect, physical and/or sexual abuse;

+- cviii.
+Lack of a safe/stable home environment, now or in the past (domestic abuse or parental substance misuse, mental health issues or criminality, for example); - cix.
+Recent bereavement or loss; - cx.
+Social isolation or social difficulties; - cxi.
+Absence of a safe environment to explore sexuality; - cxii.
+Economic vulnerability; - cxiii.
+Homelessness or insecure accommodation status; - cxiv.
+Connections with other children and young people who are being sexually exploited; - CXV.
+Family members or other connections involved in adult sex work; - cxvi.
+Having a physical or learning disability; - cxvii.
+Being in care (particularly those in residential care and those with interrupted care histories); and - cxviii.
+Sexual identity. - cxix.
+More information can be found in: Child sexual exploitation: Definition and a guide for practitioners (DfE 2017)

-Child Criminal Exploitation (CCE): CCE occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
+Child Criminal Exploitation (CCE): CCE occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity

+- (a) in exchange for something the victim needs or wants, and/or - (b) for the financial or other advantage of the perpetrator or facilitator and/or - (c) through violence or the threat of violence.